Welcome to 3RVS group riding. Our objective is to conduct a safe and enjoyable ride for everyone. This applies to Road Bike rides.

 RULES: Any Member of 3RVS may ask a rider to follow these rules.

-GUIDELINES: Safety First!
-Any Officer or Ride Leader (sometimes informally appointed) may ask a rider joining a Club ride to follow these.
+GUIDELINES: Any Officer or Ride Leader (sometimes informally appointed) may ask a rider joining a Club ride to follow these.

-g) Only announce "Clear" if it is clear in both directions.
+Only announce Clear if it is clear in both directions.

 LAW: As enforced by Law Officers.

-f) May proceed through a red light after two minutes.
-The Dead Red Law, effective 7/1/2015 - The Indiana General Assembly passed the law 84-10, making Indiana the 15th state in the U.S. to have a law like this on the books.
-The so-called "dead red" law will allow motorcyclists, moped riders and bicyclists to drive through a red light that they've failed to trigger it to turn green, as long as they've stopped for two minutes and then proceed cautiously.
+May proceed through a red light after two minutes.
+The Dead Red Law, effective 7/1/2015.
+The so-called "dead red" law will allow motorcyclists, moped riders and bicyclists to drive through a red light that they've failed to trigger to turn green, as long as they've stopped for two minutes and then proceed cautiously.

 ETIQUETTE: How We Roll – suggestions to keep things safe and fun.

 Arrive 10 minutes early; be ready to leave on time.
 Get yourself and your bike ready before you meet and greet.
 Five minutes before ride time attend the pre-tour briefing, be aware who the ride leader(s) is/are and what the different pace groups will be.
 During the ride follow any instructions from the ride leader.
 Ride leaders are experienced in group riding safety and addressing incidents that may occur.
 If you did not print a route map from the 3rvs.com website, get one from the ride leader (weekends).
 Talk with other riders in your pace group and decide upon a distance option that is agreeable for your group.
 Be aware of any announcements regarding the ride such as route hazards or changes due to weather or construction.